SamagraX-Stencil/stencil-docs/docs/pages/comingSoonPage.md

 ## Customization

-This molecule provides flexibility for customization to suit your application's requirements.
+This Page provides flexibility for customization to suit your application's requirements.
 Here are some customization options:

 ### Theme Customization